avinashvaidya09/task-manager/README.md

 # Project Set up and Details

-At the end of this hands on excercise, you will accomplish below tasks -
+At the end of this hands on exercise, you will accomplish below tasks -

 1. Created a CAP Java application to create user and assign roles.
 This project will be further enhanced to add tasks for the users and remind him/her for completion of the tasks.